ardhynugroho/lab-setup/README.md

 ### Proxy setting

-If your environment is behind a proxy, you might need to setup proxy environment variable
+If the environment is behind a proxy, HTTP_PROXY environment variable might need to be defined

 1. Edit `/lib/systemd/system/docker.service` file
-2. Add following example under `[Service]` section, adjust the URL with your proxy URL
+2. Add following example under `[Service]` section, the URL might need to be adjusted

   ```
   [Service]